gary-allitt/devine/README.md

   before being removed from the view.

-Limitations.
+**Limitations.**

   Some of the views supported by the Windows tool are not supported.
   Devine only shows information from the local computer.

-Licencing.
+**Licencing.**

-  The source code is supplied without a specific Licence.
-Do what you want at your own risk!
+  The source code is supplied as freeware.
+Do what you want at your own risk for your own use, either for personal use or within your own company but not for resale.

   A prebuilt version is supplied under the terms of the GNU LGPL as this utilises Qt which has the same Licence.

-Building.
+**Building.**

   You will need Qt 6.
 We use Qt's qmake tool to create a Visual Studio project which is then compiled with Visual Studio.